Rockjack00/pdm-project/README.md

 # Runs a single checkpoint RRT star test with the Nullspace Sampler, with path and simulation visualizations
 rrt-star-bench-single-run -s 41 -i 500 -NS -vp -vs
 ```

-### Description
-This repository contains source code and demos accompanying our [final project report](docs/report.pdf).
-In this repository we implement an adaptation of the RRT* algorithm a modified collision checker as a global planner while using a holonomic high-five robot.
-The robot is being simulated in the `gym_envs_urdf` environment.

 ## Setup Instructions